Vehicle Inspection Report Glossary

-Test: The Acceleration Simulation Mode (BAR-97) test measures vehicle emissions levels at 15 mph and 25 mph with driving conditions simulated by the dynamometer, a treadmill-like device.
-The two-speed idle (TSI or BAR-90) test measures the emissions levels of a stationary vehicle at two engine idle speeds.
+Test: The Acceleration Simulation Mode (ASM) test measures vehicle emissions levels at 15 mph and 25 mph with driving conditions simulated by the dynamometer, a treadmill-like device.
+The two-speed idle (TSI) test measures the emissions levels of a stationary vehicle at two engine idle speeds.

-Test Weight: The actual weight of your vehicle as measured during the Smog Check.
+Test Weight: The actual weight of your vehicle used during the Smog Check.

 Thermostatic Air Cleaner: Draws warm air into a cold engine to help fuel vaporize before burning.
 This system is important before the engine warms up, to improve cold drivability and cold-engine emissions reductions.

-Type: Vehicles eligible for the Smog Check program include passenger cars, light-duty trucks and heavy-duty trucks.
+Type: Vehicle type.
+Vehicles eligible for the Smog Check program include passenger cars, light-duty trucks and heavy-duty trucks.

-Vacuum Lines to Sensors/Switches: A visual inspection of the vacuum lines to the sensors and switches in all of the emission control systems on the vehicle is performed.
-The technician will either pass or fail the these components based on observations made during the test.
+Vacuum Lines to Sensors/Switches: A visual inspection of the vacuum lines to the sensors and switches for all of the emission control systems on the vehicle is performed.
+The technician will either pass or fail these components based on observations made during the test.

 Vehicle Identification Number (VIN): Your vehicle's unique identification number, usually 17 digits but sometimes less.
 Typically found on the top of the dash just inside the windshield on the driver's side, or on a plate/sticker in the driver's side door jamb.
 The BAR code on your DMV registration renewal also contains this number.
 Contact the DMV if the VIN on your vehicle does not match the VIN on your registration form.

 Visual Inspection: The first of the three vital parts of the California Smog Check.
-The visual inspection checks for missing, disconnected, or visibly damaged emissions-system components, including the catalytic converter, the thermostatic air cleaner, the heat riser and the smog pump.
+The visual inspection checks for missing, disconnected, or visibly damaged emissions-system components, including but not limited to the catalytic converter, the thermostatic air cleaner, the heat riser and the smog pump.
 Emissions system defects identified during the visual inspection are considered unhealthy for the air and result in an overall Smog Check failure.